 The changes to the law are welcomed by Rosewood Solicitors as it will assist clients who are seeking a divorce.
 However, the law will not come into effect until it is debated again in the House of Lords.
 The current timetable will involve implementation in Autumn 2021.
 This is disappointing as it further delays changes to the old 1973 law which have long been subject to criticism by divorcing couples and the legal profession.

 Improvements are still required

 The law itself may be evolving but the evolution of the divorce process appears to be stuttering.
 A trial to move the process online has been partially abandoned.
 At Rosewood Solicitors, we would like to see the Court make significant process to introduce an online system that all solicitors acting for divorcing couples can use.
 This will lessen the administrative burden on the Court which currently causes unacceptable delays for divorcing couples.

-At Rosewood Solicitors, we believe in a non-confrontational approach to divorce and children matters.
+At Rosewood Solicitors, we believe in a non-confrontational approach to divorce and children matters taken by our divorce solicitors.
 If you would like advice in relation to your relationship or children matters, please contact our Family Team on 01483 901414 to book your free consultation.